 The percentage of unpaid labor costs reaches more than 50% of the total non-cash.
-This result is in line with the high involvement of family workers in the composition of workers in household-scale pig farming.
-This result is also in
+This result is in line with the high involvement of

 Table 1.
 A value-added method in calculating revenue of pig farming in one period (1 year)